OmerYilmazlar/Cassiopaean-Transcripts-Summaries/transcripts/22 October 2008.md

 ---

-## Afterlife & Soul Topics

-- No direct information on afterlife or soul mechanics provided in this session.

----

 ## Cosmic Structure & Densities

 - **P4**, **P3**, **P2** "monsters" are identified as species designations created by 4D beings.